xxc3nsoredxx/sedutil/README.md

 [Insert the USB where the rescue image will be written to]
 # ./flash_rescue.sh
 ```

+The `prepare.sh` script is designed to restart failed downloads as long as the script is running.
+Thanks to Buildroot's `make source`, if the script is killed and restarted later it will continue the downloads where it left off.

+The build output is saved into `scratch/buildroot/output/build_output.txt` to make it easy to investigate if something goes wrong.

 If the flash drive does not show up in the list when running `flash_rescue.sh`, cancel by hitting `Ctrl-C`  or giving empty input, and try again.
 It can take a little bit for the device to be recognized by the kernel and be available for use.